amor71/LiuAlgoTrader/README.md

 *hedge-on-the-go*, or run on a multi-core hosted Linux server and it will automatically optimize for best performance for either.

+LiuAlgoTrader uses Alpaca.Markets brokerage APIs & data, and Polygon.io for data, yet the framework is evolving to support additional brokers and data-providers.

 ## See LiuAlgoTrader in Action

 LiuAlgoTrader comes equipped with powerful & user-friendly back-testing tool.